Ten years on, Athens 2004 gives Greece little to cheer

 "For a city and nation to decide to host the Olympic Games is to take on one of the most financially risky type of mega project that exists," researchers Bent Flyvbjerg and Allison Stewart wrote.
 "Something that many cities and nations have learned to their peril."

-"The (economic) crisis should have been the extra push, the pressure to capitalise on the Olympic legacy," said Stratos Safioleas, a spokesman during the 2004 Games and a consultant for Olympic bids and organising committees since, including the winter Games in South Korea in 2018.
+"The (economic) crisis should have been the extra push, the pressure to capitalize on the Olympic legacy," said Stratos Safioleas, a spokesman during the 2004 Games and a consultant for Olympic bids and organizing committees since, including the winter Games in South Korea in 2018.

 "The Games were a lost opportunity, no doubt about it.
 But we still have Ancient Olympia, we still have Marathon.
 The question is, when are we going to stop missing opportunities?"

-Greece's Hellenic Olympic Committee denies accusations that costs to host the Games contributed to Greece's debt crisis that exploded in 2009 and forced it to seek two bailouts worth 240 billion euros (190 billion pounds) from the EU and IMF.
+Greece's Hellenic Olympic Committee denies accusations that costs to host the Games contributed to Greece's debt crisis that exploded in 2009 and forced it to seek two bailouts worth 240 billion euros ($320.14 billion) from the EU and IMF.

 "They cost 8.5 billion euros.
 Was the 8 billion to blame when Greece owed 360 billion?"
 Hellenic Olympic Committee head Spyros Kapralos said.